Get to Know CubeCOS Node Roles

 A Control-Converged node combines compute, storage, network, and control plane functions into a single system.
 It is typically used in smaller clusters, such as All-In-One deployments, where simplicity and space efficiency are important.

-• Ideal for edge, branch, or SMB use cases
+- Ideal for branch or SMB use cases

 Storage Node